-The nearest parking is in a two-storey underground garage off-campus connected to the Rideau Centre, with entrances on Daly Avenue and Colonel By Drive.
+The nearest parking is in a two-storey underground garage off-campus connected to the Rideau Centre, with entrances on Daly Avenue and Nicholas Street.
 Regular rates apply.

 There is paid outdoor parking at 100 Marie Curie, as well as time-limited street parking in the neighbourhood.

 When and what to expect when you arrive

 To ensure the ceremony stays on schedule, we ask that you arrive at the at least 90 minutes in advance of the ceremony start time.
 When you arrive, you will be directed to Canada Hall 303, where you will be given your personal identification ticket, your robe and your hood.

 If you do not arrive at least 45 minutes prior to the start of your Convocation ceremony, you may not be able to sit with the other graduates receiving the same degree as you.

 To make the Convocation experience as simple and pleasant as possible, each student is given an identification card upon arrival backstage.
 You must wear your card both before and during your ceremony.